sandialabs/woodland/woodland/acorn/README.md

-## Woodland::Acorn
+## Acorn

-Woodland::Acorn is a library containing methods to integrate the elastostatic Displacement Discontinuity Method Green's function over convex polygonal elements on a curved fault.
+`woodland::acorn` is a library containing methods to integrate the elastostatic Displacement Discontinuity Method Green's function over convex polygonal elements on a curved fault.

+It is largely complete.

 ### Interface